carlahnr/astrophysics-dashboard/README.md

 ## Project Setup

+### General setup
  The app contains 2 views:
- - Home view - description of the app.
+ - **Home view:** description of the app.
- - Dashboard view - main funcionality view, with all data visualization resources.
+ - **Dashboard view:** main funcionality view, with all data visualization resources.
- - SourcePath management view - view to add and remove sourcepaths to the Dashboard.
+ - **SourcePath management view:** view to add and remove sourcepaths to the Dashboard.

- #### Directories distribution
+ ### Directories distribution
- - / : root directory of the project, with the python application.
+ - **/ :** root directory of the project, with the python application.
 Also contains the project's metadata files, and configuration files.
- - /static : all static assets, such as images, icons, javascript files and css files.
+ - **/static :** all static assets, such as images, icons, javascript files and css files.
- - /templates : templates for the views using mainly HTML and Jinja.
+ - **/templates :** templates for the views using mainly HTML and Jinja.

 ### Techstack
  - Flask